RabbitMQ® for Pivotal Cloud Foundry Documentation

 Upgrades are normally a rolling deployment unless otherwise noted in the release notes.

-Consider the following compatibility information before upgrading RabbitMQ for Pivotal Cloud Foundry.
+Consider the following compatibility information before upgrading RabbitMQ for PCF:

 For more information, see the full Product Compatibility Matrix.